-Financial assets consist of financial assets at fair value through profit or loss, financial assets at fair value through other comprehensive income, accounts receivable and prepayments and cash, bank balances and term deposits.
+Financial assets consist of investment securities, accounts receivable, cash, bank balances and term deposits.
 Financial liabilities consist of accounts payable and accruals and term loans.

 The Group uses the following hierarchy for determining and disclosing the fair values of financial instruments by valuation technique: